Cookware Rating Sources

 Our AssessmentIn this review, editors narrow the wide selection of cookware on the market to six sets that offer what they consider to be the most usable pieces.
-Reviewers test the equipment with specific cooking tasks and also consider the cookware's construction, pan weight and whether the handles get hot.
+Reviewers test using specific cooking tasks and also consider the cookware's construction, pan weight and whether the handles get hot.
 Three sets are recommended.
 This test doesn't include any nonstick cookware sets, which Cook's Illustrated editors are not fans of.
 This is an older review, but the recommended products have not changed since the test was performed.

 by Editors of Good Housekeeping